hphelion/documentation/migration-overview-reference.md

 ###Managing your Security Groups using the API### {#securitygroupapi}

-For information on using the API to create and configure security groups, see [Compute API - Security Groups](https://docs.hpcloud.com/api/v13/compute/#4.1.12SecurityGroups).
+For information on using the API to create and configure security groups, see the [HP Cloud Compute Service API Reference: Security Groups](https://docs.hpcloud.com/api/v13/compute/#4.1.12SecurityGroups).

 Add a security zone